Leaders in advanced physics research!

 Opportunities

 This is a new approach to fusion.
 Its theory is based on advanced nuclear research that explains how fusion occurs in the sun at energies much lower than those proposed in other approaches.
 Proof of this model will require building and testing a reactor.
-We consider the advanced scientific foundations give this technology a higher possibility of achieving successful fusion than other projects.
+We consider the advanced scientific foundations give this technology a much higher possibility of achieving successful fusion than other projects.

 A successful outcome will provide the technology needed for humanity's long term power needs.
 The process is scaleable.
 Indications are that the equipment for this technology will be smaller and cheaper to build and operate than other technologies for the same power output.